 Open UDP ports 3478 through 3481 outgoing from clients that will use Teams.

-Ensure that you have sufficient bandwidth for deploying Teams by completing the Network Planner.
+Ensure that you have sufficient bandwidth for deploying Teams.

 Run the Network Assessment Tool and ensure that you meet the requirements described in Media quality and network connectivity performance from both the edge segment and the client segment.